 Common Melanoma Terms

-Following is a list of terms commonly used by dermatologists and pathologists, and that you may see on your patient record or pathology report.
+Following is a list of terms commonly used by oncologists, dermatologists and pathologists, and that you may see on your patient record or pathology report.
 Still have questions?
-Email the MRF nurse or visit the patient community to find answers.
+Email the MRF nurse or visit the patient forum to find answers.

 A kind of lentiginous skin melanoma It is also known as subungual melanoma.
 Acral lentiginous melanoma is observed on the palms, soles and under the nail.
 It occurs on non hair-bearing surfaces of the body which may or may not be exposed to sunlight.
 It is also found on mucous membranes.
 Unlike other forms of melanoma, acral lentiginous melanoma does not appear to be linked to sun exposure.